 Every event starts and ends with networking time.
 A cash bar helps facilitate conversation and there’s a dedicated bar and networking area.

-Networking at this location draws from Springfield, West Springfield, Holyoke, Chicopee, Ludlow, Wilbraham, East Longmeadow, Longmeadow, Agawam, Southwick, Southampton, Easthampton, Northampton, Westhampton, Hadley, South Hadley, Granby, Amherst, Belchertown, Ware, Palmer, Warren, Monson, and Hampden.
+Networking at this location draws from Springfield, West Springfield, Holyoke, Chicopee, Ludlow, Wilbraham, East Longmeadow, Longmeadow, Agawam, Southwick, Southampton, Easthampton, Northampton, Westhampton, Hadley, South Hadley, Granby, Amherst, Belchertown, Ware, Palmer, Warren, Monson, Hampden, and Westfield.

 Springfield Meeting Agenda

 - 6:00pm Buffet Dinner

 - 6:40pm Executive Director Doug Quattrochi with the MassLandlords Business Update